Next Start

 Trade School Definition

 The purpose of trade schools is to deliver a focused education that equips students with skills specific to a particular occupation.
 Oftentimes, these tend to be hands-on careers, such as cosmetology, automotive repair or carpentry.
-Trade schools teach students everything they need to know from the ground up, so in most cases, no prior experience or training is needed.

 What Are Trade Schools and How Do They Work?

-What Do You Learn at a Trade School?
+What Do You Do at Trade School?

 Types of Trade Schools

 For skilled trades that aren’t taught at traditional colleges, you might be able to find vocational college programs for them.
-There are also vocational schools devoted to subjects that may be taught at traditional 4-year universities, but that have shortened programs because they’re focused on a particular subject.
+There are also vocational schools devoted to subjects that may be taught at traditional four-year universities, but that have shortened programs because they’re focused on a particular subject.
 Some types of trade schools include:

 The Difference Between Trade School, Technical School and Vocational School

-When looking into any type of trade school, you’ll probably hear the terms technical school and vocational school used quite often.
+When looking into any type of trade school, you’ll probably hear the terms “technical school” and “vocational school” used quite often.
 But what do they mean, and how do they differ from trade schools?
 Here’s a quick breakdown:

-• Vocational School: ‘Vocational school’ is often used as a broad term that includes both tech and trade schools.
+• Vocational schools: Refers to both tech and trade schools.
 Vocational degrees are designed to equip students with the skills they need to enter their field of choice immediately, or within a few years.

 These three terms are commonly used interchangeably.
 However, it can be helpful to know the differences and how programs compare to one another when making your decision.